liloheinrich/ConwaysGameOfLife/README.md

 # Conway's Game of Life

+To the grader: please see the schematics folder for documentation on the low-level modules implemented.
+Higher-level modules are commented as their form of documentation.

 In this lab you will implement a version of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

 ![block diagram](docs/conway-bd-1.png)